bgbg/cursor_commands/git-pr.md

 # Git PR

-Goal: Create a well-formed GitHub Pull Request for the TechN project, ensuring the branch is pushed, metadata is set (title, body, reviewers, labels), and handling forks/drafts intelligently.
+Goal: Create a well-formed GitHub Pull Request for the current project, ensuring the branch is pushed, metadata is set (title, body, reviewers, labels), and handling forks/drafts intelligently.

 ## Behavior
 1) Pre-flight